jiripolasek/EditorBar/README.md

   - Open file location in Windows Explorer.
   - Locate the item in Solution Explorer.
   - Switch active target framework for IntelliSense (in multi-targeting projects).

+- **Member search**
+  - Quickly find and navigate to any member in the current file using a searchable dropdown.

 - **Customizable Options**
   - Select what to display in the breadcrumbs bar.